Department: School of Music and Dance

 Annual Basis: 9 Month

-Primary responsibilities for the position will be to teach and recruit undergraduate and graduate voice students and teach courses in voice pedagogy.
-The faculty member is to maintain an active performing career and/or program of appropriate research/creative activity.
-Other duties will be based upon the needs of the school and qualifications of the candidate but could include courses in lyric diction or solo vocal literature.
-All faculty members are expected to serve on committees and perform other appropriate school and university service.
+Primary responsibilities for the position will be to teach and recruit undergraduate and graduate voice students and teach the solo vocal literature courses.
+The faculty member is expected to maintain an active performing career and/or program of appropriate research/creative activity.
+Other duties will be based upon the needs of the school and qualifications of the candidate but could include courses in lyric diction, vocal pedagogy, or musical theater techniques.
+All faculty members are expected to serve on committees, actively recruit, and perform other appropriate school and university service.

 • Evidence of excellence in voice teaching